freenode/web-7.0/content/pages/policies.md

 Last revised June 30, 2018

-This policy was last updated on: 30 June 2018
+This policy was last updated on: 30 July 2018

 If you have any questions about freenode policies, please e-mail policy@freenode.net.